virtualstores/tt2/usecase-shop-and-go.md

             apiUrl = // The api url to connect to apiKey = // Your API key
             clientId = //Your client ID
-            serviceNotificationIntent =  Intent(context, ClassToReceiveIntent::class.java) // The intent which will be used by the foreground service running the positioning logic, it will also handle user interaction with the notification that will be displayed in the notification center when the app is in background.
+            // The intent which will be used by the foreground service running the positioning logic, it will also
+            // handle user interaction with the notification that will be displayed in the notification center when the app is in background. serviceNotificationIntent =  Intent(context, ClassToReceiveIntent::class.java)
         ) { error ->
             if (error != null) {
                 // Show error to user in case of any exception happened during initialization including network exception